 More quick facts to know:

-- Aruba is often considered to be one of the safest islands in the Caribbean.
-It holds an extremely low crime rate and is outside of the hurricane belt, making it an ideal destination for families.
+- Aruba is one of the safest islands in the Caribbean.
+It has an extremely low crime rate and is outside the hurricane belt, making it an ideal destination for families.

-- If you’re American, you won’t need to pack a converter or adapter to be able to charge your phone, computer, or camera battery.
-Conveniently, Aruba adopted the same voltage standard of 110V.
-Plus, the plug types you’ll find are almost always the same as used in the U.S. (type A and B).
+- If you’re American, you won’t need to pack a converter or adapter to charge your cell phone, computer, or camera battery.
+Conveniently, Aruba has the same voltage standard of 110V.
+Plus, the plugs are almost always the same as those used in the U.S. (types A and B).

-- As far as clothes to pack for your Aruba trip, plan to bring light, breathable options.
+- Regarding clothes to pack for your Aruba trip, bring light, breathable options.
 You may also want a thin jacket to wear in the evenings.

-- Gambling is legal in Aruba and the legal age for drinking and gambling on the island is 18.
+- Gambling is legal in Aruba, and the legal age for drinking alcohol and gambling on the island is 18.

-- Iguanas are native to the island and you will probably see them while you’re out and about.
-Don’t worry though, they won’t bother you and typically run away as you approach.
+- Iguanas are native to the island.
+Don’t worry, though; they won’t bother you and typically run away as you approach.

-- Aruba is only 15 miles from the coast of Venezuela.
-So, on a clear day, you might be able to glimpse Venezuela from some of the island’s highest points (for example, from Hooiberg).
+- Aruba is only 15 miles from Venezuela’s coast.
+On a clear day, you might be able to glimpse Venezuela from some of the island’s highest points (for example, from Hooiberg).

 - Americans need a valid passport to visit Aruba, but they don’t need a visa!
 You can stay in Aruba for up to 30 days at a time as a tourist.